(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

 \end{proof} \begin{example} \begin{enumerate} \item The muffle product (see Table \ref{tab1}), which determines the product of Hurwitz polyzetas with rational centers and correspond to $\varphi(x_i,x_j)=x_{i.j}$ for $i,j\in\Q_+^*$, is not dualizable ($\gamma_{n,{1}/{n}}^1=1$ for all $n\geq 1$). \item The $q$-infiltration bialgebra (see again Table \ref{tab1}) has its origin in computer science \cite{infiltr1, infiltr2} and appears as a generic solution in \cite{direct_dual}.
 It provides a bialgebra

-($q\in\K$) based on a $\varphi$, associative, commutative and dualizable law, but, if $Y\not=\emptyset$ this law is moderate only iff $q$ is nilpotent in the $\Q$-algebra $\K$.
-Indeed, for all $x\in Y$, $(1+qx)$ is group-like and its inverse $(1+qx)^{-1}$ is in $\ncp{\K}{X}$ if and only if $q$ is nilpotent.
+($q\in\K$) based on a $\varphi$ which is an associative, commutative and dualizable law, but, if $Y\not=\emptyset$ this law is moderate only if and only if $q$ is nilpotent in the $\Q$-algebra $\K$.
+Indeed, for all $x\in Y$, $(1+qx)$ is group-like and it has an inverse in $\ncp{\K}{X}$ if and only if $q$ is nilpotent.
 In this case the antipode is the involutive antiautomorphism defined on the letters by

 \end{enumerate} \end{example}